abooij/wiwikwlhott/index.md

 Paths and continuity
 ---

-Continuity of functions on the reals or other metric spaces
+* continuity of functions on the reals or other metric spaces

+Types as spaces
+---

+* typal circle versus subset of $R^2$

+Type-theoretical features
+===

+Higher-inductive types
+---

+{induction,recursion}-{induction,recursion}
+---

+Initial algebras
+---

+Coinduction
 ---

 Category theory